Infinitoa/InfiTweaks/README.md

 # InfiTweaks

-Learning how to mod Minecraft with Forge for myself, don't use this =)
+Learning how to mod Minecraft with Forge for myself, just ignore me derping here=)